 I plan to do more work on the copper market to better understand the supply/demand situation, especially in the next 2-3 years and also to identify the best companies as potential investment opportunities in the sector.

 Finishing my thoughts on investment opportunities around the Climate Change theme, I should note that I also added another book that I just finished reading recently - The New Energy Map by Daniel Yergin.
 I have added my review in the Library as usual.

 Speaking of books, there was one more book I read this month - “Alibaba: The House That Jack Ma Built” with my review here.

-Finally, a bit of house keeping points - I added a few other sections to my website which are part of my investment process.
-In the My Portfolio section, I added ‘Stocks Under Consideration’ which is made up of ‘Watch list’, ‘Wish List’ and ‘Too Hard Pile’.
-The idea is to keep track of companies that catch my eye for some reason (they can be very cheap, have great product, may have seen large insider buying, is facing temporary issues) - that’s my Watch List.
-If the stock is too expensive, but I really like the business - I would keep it on my Wish List which I would refer to during broad market sell offs or if any of the companies falls out of favour with investors.
+Finally, a bit of housekeeping points - I added a few other sections to my website which are part of my investment process.
+In the My Portfolio section, I added ‘Stocks Under Consideration’, which is made up of ‘Watch list’, ‘Wish List’ and ‘Too Hard Pile’.
+The idea is to keep track of companies that catch my eye for some reason (they can be very cheap, have a great product, may have seen large insider buying, is facing temporary issues) - that’s my Watch List.
+If the stock is too expensive, but I really like the business - I would keep it on my Wish List, which I would refer to during broad market sell-offs or if any of the companies fall out of favour with investors.
 There are also companies that are just too complicated to estimate their fair values because the industry is just too competitive and consumer preferences may change too fast, business depends too much on regulation, I do not understand the business well enough, I will never get an edge in specific sector/region and so on.

-As usual, I would like to remind that this is just my personal blog and not investment advice.
-Some of the information that I used in this post is relevant only at a time of writing as prices can change and other developments could make me change my views in the future.
+As usual, I would like to remind you that this is just my personal blog and not investment advice.
+Some of the information I used in this post is relevant only at the time of writing as prices can change, and other developments could make me change my views in the future.
 I do not plan to update this particular post in the future.
 Readers should do their own research.
 Please check the full Disclaimer on my website.